prettier/prettier/docs/rationale.md

 ### Empty lines

 It turns out that empty lines are very hard to automatically generate.
-The approach that prettier takes is to preserve empty lines the way they were in the original source code.
-The only constraint is that prettier disallows several empty lines in a row.
+The approach that Prettier takes is to preserve empty lines the way they were in the original source code.
+The only constraint is that Prettier disallows several empty lines in a row.
 They are collapsed to a single one.

 ### Multi-line objects

 It is tempting to collapse an object to a single line if it fits, but there are times when it is better for sibling/cousin keys to stay vertically aligned—see [object lists], [nested configs], [stylesheets], and [keyed methods].
-To avoid unfavorable collapsing, prettier simply formats any object as multi-line if it appears as such in the original source code.
+To avoid unfavorable collapsing, Prettier simply formats any object as multi-line if it appears as such in the original source code.
 This is the same strategy used by [elm-format] for multi-line records.

 [object lists]: https://github.com/prettier/prettier/issues/74#issue-199965534
 [nested configs]: https://github.com/prettier/prettier/issues/88#issuecomment-275448346